Asnivor/MedLaunch/README.md

 Latest Version: 0.5.7.0
 Compatible with Mednafen: 0.9.39.x - 0.9.45.x

+Bugs/Suggestions/Feature Requests can be posted on the GitHub [Issue Tracker](https://github.com/Asnivor/MedLaunch/issues), or connect to our [Discord Server](https://discord.gg/nsbanNa) and let us know there.

 ### Features
 * **No installation required (and no data is written outside of the MedLaunch folder)**